Oldranda1414/nix-config/README.md

 now running

-`nixos-rebuild switch --flake ~/nix-config#default --use-remote-sudo`
+`nixos-rebuild boot --flake ~/nix-config#default --use-remote-sudo`

 should correctly create the new generation